GEOLYTIX/xyz/readme.md

 * ### cluster

-A `cluster` layer is a GeoJSON point layer which automatically clusters based on defined value.
+A `cluster` layer is a GeoJSON point layer which automatically clusters features based on defined value.
 The layer can be set as editable.
 Thematic classification can be applied in categorized or graduated styling.

 `cluster` layer further takes the following parameters: